ImSirTea/ImSirTea/README.md

 - 👋 Hi, I’m @ImSirTea
 - 👀 I’m interested in Software and Games development
-- 🌱 I’m currently learning TypeScript, Vue, and occasionally C#
+- 🌱 I’m currently learning TypeScript, Vue, React, and occasionally C#
 - 💞️ I’m looking to collaborate on Web and Game projects
 - 📫 How to reach me ~the void~